BraydenKlemens/FlutterApps/README.md

 ## Attractions App

-This is a basic application to view common attractions around guelph.
+This is a simple application to view common attractions around guelph.
 Users can look at attractions and schedule them.

 ## Recipe App